 The Bible is becoming increasingly available in languages and dialects even in some of the remotest parts of the planet, however, supporting Christian education resources in heart languages are often hard to find.
 This is especially true for Christian educators wanting to teach Lutheran doctrine.
 Your support enables the translation of Lutheran theological material and discipleship resources which encourage a cultivated, purposeful way of living, incorporating useful habits.
 They provide opportunities to abide in Christ, continuing in a constant relationship with Jesus Christ as Lord.

 Ogelbeng seminary in Papua New Guinea

-Ogelbeng seminary, in the Papua New Guinea highlands, trains pastors in the pidgin dialect so they can return to their local communities and proclaim the gospel.
-Your support helps in the training of these pastors and their young families who live at the seminary, as they are equipped for the task of ministry.
+Ogelbeng seminary is located in the Papua New Guinea highlands.
+The seminary trains local pastors in the pidgin dialect so they can return to their local communities and proclaim the gospel.
+Your support helps this to happen, but also provides funds to repair a rental property on site to be used for much needed regular income for the seminary.
 Many of these young pastors will not be paid a salary in their ministry and part of their responsibility at the seminary is to grow their own food crops as they live and study in community.

 Download the programs/projects flyer or contact the LCA International Mission office to request hard copies.

 Need more inspiration?

 Read these stories about our stamp receivers and the difference Stamps for Mission is making in God’s mission.